-Challenge: Create a DRTV continuity campaign with true penetration & scale in the Hispanic market
+Create a D2C continuity campaign with true penetration & scale in the Hispanic market

 The Hispanic market version of the campaign successfully communicated the charisma and stature of the celebrity broadcaster enhanced with Spanish language testimonials and a culturally relevant Call-to-Action (CTA).

 • 100,000+ Hispanic market subscribers added to client’s autoship program over the last two years

 • The Spanish language campaign has scaled to and sustained mid-$100,000s in weekly Hispanic investment over the last two years